davidgroves/dnssrc/README.md

 If you need to build a statically linked binary, you should read [David Vassallo's blog](https://blog.davidvassallo.me/2021/06/10/lessons-learned-building-statically-linked-rust-binaries-openssl/).

+Builds are known to work on x86, amd64 and aarch64.

 ## How to Run.

 Once you have produced binaries, you simply need to run it.
 The binary will be in the usual rust